Red Hook WatchIndependent Community Resource

 Dutchess County Retail Electric Energy Supply Participation

 The Village authorized participation in the Dutchess County Department of Central Services' Retail Electric Energy Supply application, with the Clerk directed to submit Central Hudson account information to the County by September 12, 2014.
-This was a time-bounded authorization that has since expired.[3]
+This was a time-bounded administrative action tied to the September 12, 2014 deadline, now expired.[4]

 2011